KlazHTT/personal-website/posts/2024-11-26_mass-effect.md

 In the end, I felt like the choices were what I expected.
 Some themes were touched on constantly throughout the series, which foreshadow the possible choices for the final mission.
 It wasn't a surprise.

 I chose the destroy ending because my Shepard's primary objective was to destroy the Reapers -- and that is what she did.
+Mission complete..

 This was a journey that I would gladly take on again.